Top Cat Begins: Production

-Following the success of the first Top Cat film from 2011, the filmmakers at Ánima Estudios began development of another film based on the Hanna-Barbera property, but with the idea of an origin story.
-The original Top Cat cartoon, which ran on ABC from 1961 to 1962, has already gained massive popularity in Latin America during the time of its run, mainly due to the show's well-performed dubbing and translation.
-The film was in development for 10 months.
-While expressing their 'confidence', getting the rights of a Hanna-Barbera property was difficult for the producers.
-The company's rights to develop a film based on Top Cat has been previously accomplished for the 2011 film, so Warner Bros., the current owner of all HB properties, have maintained the same 'confidence' of working with the Mexican animation studio.
-Producer Jose C. Garcia de Letona called the film "a work of persuasion and persistence" since he also stated that the company "knows and understands the character".
+Following the success of the first Top Cat film, Ánima Estudios began development of another movie based on the Hanna-Barbera property, which would portray the character's origin story.
+The original Top Cat cartoon, which ran on ABC from 1961 to 1962, was popular in Latin America due to the show's well-received Spanish dubbing and translation.

+Due to initial difficulties in re-acquiring the rights to the Hanna-Barbera property, which had lapsed following the completion of the 2011 film, Top Cat Begins was stuck in development for 10 months.
+Producer Jose C. Garcia de Letona called the film "a work of persuasion and persistence" and stated that Ánima Estudios demonstrated they "knew and understood the character" in finishing and releasing the movie.

-Director Andrés Couturier, who has also directed another film adaptation of a classic animation property, Kung-Fu Magoo based on Mr. Magoo, has been attached to direct the animated prequel film since he has grown up watching the original Hanna-Barbera cartoon, stating that the character has "influenced" him.
-"Some people say that the Don Gato (Top Cat) [character] in this movie looks a lot like me, [and] I think I [do] look a lot like him because my whole childhood was very influenced by the character, so I worked with a character who was with you during all your childhood [which] is incredible," said Couturier.
+Andrés Couturier, who earlier directed Kung-Fu Magoo, a film adaptation of Hanna-Barbera property Mr. Magoo, was hired to direct the prequel film.
+Couturier stated that he had grown up watching the original cartoon, and that the character had influenced him.
+"Some people say that the Don Gato in this movie looks a lot like me...
+I think I look a lot like him because my whole childhood was very influenced by the character, so I worked with a character who was with you during all your childhood, [which] is incredible," said Couturier.